Tamizhariyum Perumal: Soundtrack

-Lyrics were penned by Udumalai Narayana Kavi.
+Lyrics were written by Udumalai Narayana Kavi.
 No one was given credit as music composer.
 Saraswathi Stores orchestra provided the music for songs sung by the artistes.

 The song "Kalviyai pol" sung by V. A. Chellappa was a popular number.

 Reception

 In spite of good photography and music Tamizhariyum Perumal was not a commercial success.
 In 2011, film historian Randor Guy said it would be "remembered for the impressive sets, cinematography and pleasing music and being an early film of the later day icon and cult figure M.G.
 Ramachandran."
+In his autobiography, MGR had written that for his role he was paid 300 rupees for the entire movie.